-We spent an incredible 72 hours in Seoul sight seeing, shopping, eating, and visiting the border with North Korea.
+We spent an incredible 72 hours in Seoul sight seeing, shopping, eating, and visiting the DMZ.
 In that brief period of time I saw more coffee shops in Seoul than any other city in the world.
 Along with coffee shops, shops selling beauty products and clothes are also ubiquitous.

 1. Google Maps has limited functionality in South Korea.

 2. There’s a crazy amount of walking in Seoul’s metro stations.

 3. Street vendors hate their photos being taken.

 That aside, here are the highlights from our trip and things I’d recommend you could do when in Seoul.

 After checking into our hotel in Myeong-dong we stepped out to grab some delicious street food.
 What I loved was the number of street food vendors, each selling a unique dish.
 From traditional ice-creams, to dumplings, chocolate covered strawberries, and even lobsters!